loopbackio/loopback.io/pages/en/lb2/Routing.md

 {% include note.html content="
 If you add middleware on the `route`or `route:after` phase, it will not execute _after_ the route is matched.
-Instead, it will be ignored because the route was already matched." %}
+Instead, it will be ignored because the route was already matched.
+" %}

 The middleware to be loaded during the middleware phases are configured in the [middleware.json](/doc/{{page.lang}}/lb2/middleware.json.html) file of the app.
 The order of the phases in the file are semantic, and cannot be listed randomly.